The Automobile Industry and Its Impact on Michigan

 The US automobile industry growth picked up in 1913 with increased demand for automobiles from all over the world.
 The Ford group which had entered the industry improved its production efficiency by use of conveyor belt that carried the automobiles part to place of assembly.
 The formation of automobile board of trade was another reason behind the rampant growth in the US automobile industry in 1913.
 The board members allowed companies to use patent of other companies without paying royalties to the patent owning company.
 This move was aimed to avoid monopolies so that the industry could make batter automobiles.
 Early US auto manufactures located their businesses near or in Detroit state which had more water reserves and abundant iron-ore mines.
 The major US automobile companies playing in the industry were the Fords, General Motors and Chrysler motors.

 The US automobile industry experienced a steady expansion until the year 1978, although the production declined during the world war when the industry was changed to firearm manufacturing industry.
 The climax of the industry product ion was in 1978 recording more than 12 million units of various automobiles.
 Since then the industry production has fluctuated depending on economic conditions and competition from other raising world companies.
 The industry was in recession in early 1980 producing fewer cars the worst out since early 1950s.
 The industry recovered in 1996 with increased output especially by industries to the north of US.
-A total of 143 million cars and 45 million trucks were in use in the US by 1991 forming an immense transportation system2.
+A total of 143 million cars and 45 million trucks were in use in the US by 1991 forming an immense transportation system.

 In mid 20th century other automobiles companies had replaced the US automobile companies’ dominance in the world and also in the US.
 The Volkswagen of Germany was the first non American automobile company to launch its business in the US soil, exporting its model popularly known as the Beetles to the US market.
 The company opened a manufacturing industry in the US in 1978 which later moved to Mexico after poor run in the US.
 After Germans automakers, followed the Britain and French automakers.
 The two countries exported much of their auto products to the US market.
 After the failure of European automakers to hit the US automobile market, Japan took over and her automobile sales in the US market have ever increased since 1956.
 Japan’s Honda Company built its assembly industry in state of Ohio with other Japanese auto firms putting up plants in North America.
 The Germans BMW and Mercedes-Benz entered the US market in 1990s while, South Korea’s KIA motors and Hyundai established their business in early 21st century.

 Michigan economy has over relied on its automobile industry.
 The automobile industry was initially established in Michigan in the begging of twentieth century before decentralizing to other parts of the U.S and the rest of the world.
 Although, Michigan economy is now known for her information technology, manufacturing and life sciences, it has ever been known for its auto industry for long time.
 Many large automobiles companies in the US automobile industry are located in Detroit a town in Michigan State.
-Her rich iron-owe reserves3 and large water masses has contributed much towards establishment of the automobile industry.
+Her rich iron-owe reserves and large water masses has contributed much towards establishment of the automobile industry.
 The state has numerous natural small lakes and bounders four of the five great lakes.
 Michigan is the forth highly ranked state in terms of high-tech employment criteria.
 It is estimated that she has employed more than 70,000 high-tech laborers in her automobile industry by 2000.
 Much of the US automobile research on new automobiles is done in Michigan which accounts for bigger percentage of Michigan’s total gross domestic product.
 The automobile industry in Michigan accounts for one in every job in the United States of America mostly in engineering department.
 The figure below shows employment trade in US in 2000.

 200s Unemployment Rate (SA, Monthly)

 Figure 1.
-200s Unemployment Rate (SA, Monthly)
+200s Unemployment Rate (SA, Monthly).

 During the world war the state of Michigan, Ohio and Indiana automobile employment formed three quarters of the total domestic automobile employment level.
 As is well known concentration of industries in an area affect the economy of that region.
 The auto industry in Michigan has contributed much towards development of Michigan State.
 The US economy largely relies on export of automobiles; if exports are high the economy improves and if exports are low the economy goes into recession.
 Increased exports of automobiles increases production capacity of the automobile industry and also shows how strong the industry is doing.
 The rise in cost of crude oil internationally affects the demand of the automobiles in both domestic and international markets.
-In 2007 the US export in automobile reduced significantly due to increasing gasoline fuel internationally4.
+In 2007 the US export in automobile reduced significantly due to increasing gasoline fuel internationally.
 With high fuel prices customers will shift to car which consumer less fuel and abandon large tracks which consume a lot of fuel in order to minimize fuel consumption cost.
 This imbalance in variety production affects employment sector and the level of income generated since much is lost on one side.

 The auto industries in Michigan have improved the state economy with increased rate of employment by 2000 as compared to many state of the U.S. Transportation equipment contributes a lot towards economic performance of each state.
 Transportation infrastructure helps much in development of industries.
 The auto industry in Michigan has helped in development of modern state of the art road and railway system to assist in movement of automobiles and its spare parts.
 The interstate roads and railway in Michigan connect the assembly plants and the suppliers of spare parts which ensured timely movements.
 Michigan’s auto industry manufactured all types of autos since in first decades since inception; from the light sports car to heavy trucks.

 Michigan for long time has relied much on her automobile industry.
-As result her economy for the last five years has been negatively affected by changes in the industry5.
+As result her economy for the last five years has been negatively affected by changes in the industry.
 Although the automobiles revenues contribute much to the US economy, the state of Michigan economy has remained weak as compared to other states.
 Her poor employment rate as compared to other states is the source of her ever worst economic performance in recent years.
 Increased production has increased the number of vehicles in the states roads which has increased carbon dioxide emission to the atmosphere: carbon dioxide results from combustion of fossil fuels.
-The transportation sector in Midwest states, Michigan included is said to the highest emitter of carbon dioxide to the environment6.
+The transportation sector in Midwest states, Michigan included is said to the highest emitter of carbon dioxide to the environment.
 As result the car manufacturers have been compelled by the state authorities to use fuel-efficient technologies when making car to reduce the rate of carbon emission.

 This standards set by the federal authorities has increased the cost of production reducing the level of output all along.
 These standards have also affected consumer choices on type of vehicles to buy.
 This fuel-standardization on light cars by the federal government has negatively affected the big three auto manufactures in Michigan: the General motors, the Fords and Chrysler.
 These three giant firms have found it hard to implement the standards on light trucks and cars, hence have specialized in large vehicle model sale for many years.
 Recently the big three firm have been experiencing a significant reducing profits and market share.
 As result many jobs have been lost, income has reduced to household members working in the industry.
 In July of 2007 workers union and the three giant auto manufactures spend much of the summer negotiating for better wages.
-For example in July 20th 2007, labor entered into negation with the three companies to contract workers for four years period7.
+For example in July 20th 2007, labor entered into negation with the three companies to contract workers for four years period.
 The Delphi Company closed some of its branches in Michigan rendering many people jobless.
 The number of those working in assembly plant is less than those working in parts making plants.
 Again those who work in assembly plant by 2005 earned more than those working in parts plants.
 This difference brought some disunity between the suppliers of the parts and the assemblers’ plants.

 The decline in employment rates in automobiles industries have been common feature for the Midwest communities for long time.
 According to statistics the employment level in auto industries in Michigan, reduced from three quarters of total domestic employment level during the world war two to less than half the total in 2003 as shown by the figure below.